jeffhandley/react-composite-pages/docs/usage-with-fluxible.md

 # Usage With Fluxible

-React-Composition allows you to very easily compose Fluxible-driven components into pages.
+React-Composite-Pages allows you to very easily compose Fluxible-driven components into pages.
 Beyond the Hello World example, only a few additions need to be made.

 1. Introduce your stores and actions
 1. Introduce a Container component that wraps Fluxible around your Presentational component